 Lemon relieves cough, resolves phlegm, clears heat, creates body fluids and quenches thirst

-Garlic dispels cold, relives cough, detoxifies and moves qi
+Garlic dispels cold, relieves cough, detoxifies and moves qi

 Chilli dispels cold and encourages sweating